bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-loco-positioning-system.md

 Now when you got the basic functionality of the system up and running you might want to try {% id_link getting-started-with-assisted-flight-position-hold %}.

-To read the more techy documentation go to the [Loco positioning wiki page](https://wiki.bitcraze.io/doc:lps:index).
+To read the more techy documentation go to the [Loco positioning documentation page](https://www.bitcraze.io/documentation/repository/lps-node-firmware/master/).
 {% endsi_intro %}